graemeniedermayer/3d-depth-gen/README.md

 ## Goal List
 Aspirational list for this project
-- lots of bugfixes (put together install.py)
+- lots of bugfixes (TODO put together install.py)
 - simplify api calls
 - unity integration
 - docker image
 - automated animation + rigging
 - tangent normal maps don't seem accurate
 - deeper integration for augmented reality

+## Quest 3 example
+- Must run off of a separate server (TODO maybe run off same hostname?).
+- Must be run off of ssl (webxr requirement).
+- Request URL will need to be replaced by the address pointing to server name.

 ## JavaScript API Request example
 threejs examples. hopefully this will be simpler in the future